You're Doing the Right Things for Your Pastors.

 You're Treating Financial Stress as Individual Crises Instead of a System-Wide Pattern

-The intervention is individual: a benevolence check, an emergency loan, a referral to counseling.
+benevolence check, an emergency loan, a referral to counseling.

 But 90% of pastors report financial stress.
-This isn't a collection of individual failures—it's a systemic issue showing up across your entire clergy population.
+This isn't a collection of individual failures.
+It's a systemic issue showing up across your entire clergy population.

 Benevolence is evidence of a gap, not evidence of care.

-Yet without proactive infrastructure, you're stuck in reactive mode—paying the higher cost over and over.
+Preventing one crisis pays for years of preventative programming.
+Yet without proactive infrastructure, you're stuck in reactive mode — paying the higher cost over and over.

 “Pastor Williams never complains about money.
 What a servant's heart.”